vachan-maker/vachan-maker.github.io/content/posts/visualizing-my-website-analytics-in-python/index.md

 {{<figure src = "browser.png" caption = "Browser Popularity">}}
 {{<figure src = "browservsos.png" caption = "Popularity of browsers used on various operating systems.">}}

 GoatCounter does already give good visualizations of the data but I decided to do it on my own just for applying what I have learned from the course.
-The graphs below are really basic but the whole process of using pandas and matplotlib to generate these graphs was interesting.
+The graphs above are really basic but the whole process of using pandas and matplotlib to generate these visualisations was interesting.

 This is day 34 of [#100DaystoOffload](https://100daystooffload.com)